nspcc-dev/neo-go/docs/notary.md

      constructed at step 1.
    - An account for a contract signer should have `Contract` field with `Deployed` set to `true` if the corresponding contract is deployed on chain.
-   - An account for a signature or a multisignature signer should have `Contract` field with `Deployed` set to `false` and `Script` set to the signer's verification script.
+   - An account for a signature, multisignature or custom AppCall signer should have `Contract` field with `Deployed` set to `false` and `Script` set to the signer's verification script.
    - An account for a notary signer is **just a placeholder** and should have `Contract` field with `Deployed` set to `true`.
 Its `Invocation` witness script parameters will be guessed by the `verify` method signature of Notary contract